Midnight Shift Studio

 Nice use of hgroup with h1 and h2 elements within the header.
 The “Renovation and Innovation” section could be within a section element rather than an aside.
 I don’t think nav should have been used for the social media links, as they all navigate away from the site rather than around it and the small element could have been used for the copyright notice.
 The type attribute is not required in script or stylesheet link elements.

-1. Jeff Golenski
+• Jeff Golenski says

 Rich,